SFDO-Community-Sprints/summit-events-app-documentation/docs/standard-features/SE_Hosts_Feature/Creating-an-event-host.md

 1. To create an event host from an event instance, begin at the Summit Event Hosts related list on the Summit Event Instance page and use the New button to create a New Event Host.
 Depending upon your page layout, this could be on the right-hand side of the page, at the bottom of the page or in the Related tab on the page.
 In our example, the Summit Events Hosts related list is on the right side of the page so we'll click on the drop-down from the list and choose New to create a new event host.
 ![Create Event Host_New_Button](../images/SE_Events_CreateHostNewButton.PNG)

-2. The next step is to complete the fields related to your new Host and save the record.
+2. The next step is to complete the fields related to the new Host and save the record.
 In our example, Jasmine is going to do the morning campus tour during our event so we've entered Jasmine's name in the hosts name fields.
 If our host is a contact in Salesforce, we could also link to their contact record.
 We've specified 25 as the Max Available as each campus tour guide should have no more than 25 people assigned to their group.
 ![Create Event Host_Record](../images/EventHost_CreateHostRecord.PNG)

 3. Next we'll create an Appointment Type record for our Campus Tour that our registrant can select during the registration process.